KazakovDenis/flask-blog/README.md

 * PostgreSQL

 ## Getting started
-First, rename example.env to .env & set your secrets.
+First, rename example.secrets to .secrets & set your values.
 Then run using docker:
 ```sh
 $ docker-compose up